IPL Ticket

 • Step 4: Receive and Complete Claim Forms -Once you notify us, we will provide the necessary claim forms.
 Fill them carefully with all the details.

-• Step 5: Submit Documents - Submit the filled claim form along with all the supporting documents within 30 days of the incident.
+• Step 5: Submit Documents - Submit the completed claim form, along with all supporting documents, within 30 days of the incident.
 Delays may be considered if valid reasons are provided.

 • Step 6: Claim Settlement - We will review your claim and the supporting documents.
 Upon verification and approval, we will proceed with the claim settlement.